IIIIIIIIll/ros_maestro/README.md

 `rosrun ros_maestro ros_maestro_node` this will start the maestro driver that listens to the `maestro_command` topic.
 It expects a string as input.
 The first two digits will be channel number(pad with 0 if necessary), the next four digit will be the speed/location for the motor/servo

-A example publisher is also included
+An example publisher is also included

 ## Credit
 The maestro_driver is a simple ROS wrapper of the cross plaform C program listed on Pololu's document.
 Feel free to take a look at the original one(https://www.pololu.com/docs/0J40/5.h.1).